Denver Urban League YP History

 In the 1980’s and 1990’s, several Urban League affiliates recognized the need to prepare a new generation of young leaders to take the mantle of leadership of the civil rights movement.
 Young African American men and women in their 20’s and 30’s were invited to participate in and take an active leadership role in their local Affiliate Urban League programs and activities.
 The National Urban League Young Professionals (NULYP) was unveiled at the 1999 National Urban League Annual Conference in Houston, TX.

 The Young Professionals auxiliary was started in Denver in 2006 to give young professionals support, access, and a community of camaraderie.
 We pride ourselves on community service and community engagement and try to keep our membership active in uplifting the community.
 The mission of the DULYP is to engage young professionals in the Urban League Movement towards the achievement of social and economic equality.

 We support the goals of the National Urban League by serving our community and developing our members through mentoring, community service/volunteering, scholarships, economic development, political action, and leadership development.

-The DULYP’s has had 5 presidents since its inception.
-Michael Hancock, Sean Bradley, Eddie Koen Jr, Quincy Shannon, and Charles S. Gilford III.
+The DULYP’s has had 6 presidents since its inception.
+Michael Hancock, Sean Bradley, Eddie Koen Jr, Quincy Shannon, Charles S. Gilford III and Brandon Bruce.